 - 2. For which of the theorems involving parallel lines and transversals is the converse true? - 3.
-In Exploration 1, explain how you would prove any of the theorems that you found to be true.
+Write the converse of Theorem 3.4a from Section 3.2.
+Determine whether the converse is true.
+Justify your conclusion.

-converse parallel lines transversal corresponding angles congruent alternate interior angles alternate exterior angles consecutive interior angles
+converse parallel lines transversal corresponding angles congruent alternate interior angles alternate exterior angles consecutive interior angles consecutive exterior angles